swftwind/StormHacksWebMailer/README.md

 Automate composing personalized emails in **Outlook on the Web** from a **CSV**.
 The script opens a browser window (Edge by default), fills **To / Subject / Body**, and either **saves a Draft** or **schedules** each message at a time you choose — all **without** Microsoft Graph or admin permissions.

+IF YOURE STRUGLLING TO USE SCRIPT (either command line or config issues) JUST PASTE THE CODE INTO CHATGPT AND ASK HOW TO USE IT!

+note: the csv data files are the only ones that actually matter, the other files have some outdated fields. the presentation booking is locked and I directly updated the csvs rather than the xlsxs.

+updated: I just deleted everything except the final csvs that were used from the github to avoid confusion. the sample remains.
 ---

 ## Prerequisites